ESG Investment Policy

 We will also evaluate divestment where a portfolio company refuses to disclose its emissions and does not have a credible plan for their reduction.

 On an annual basis, we will disclose to all of our investors how we vote and report on the ESG performance of our portfolio companies.
 We will also explain to our investors the rationale behind our voting at portfolio company AGMs.

 TCI believes that all investors should support mandatory GHG emissions disclosure by large companies and require them to adopt credible low carbon transition plans.

 Investors should influence such disclosure and emissions management by voting against boards which hide their emissions and have no credible plan for their reduction.

 We recommend that asset owners pressure asset managers that have sufficient votes to file an AGM resolution to direct the company to disclose their emissions and low-carbon transition plan.
-Asset owners should fire asset managers who do not do so.
+Asset owners should consider replacing asset managers who do not do so.